KommuSoft/d3plotter/README.md

 A set of plotting scripts that are used to plot (default) graphs with `d3.js`.

+## Documentations and Samples

+Documentation and samples for each plotter function can be found [here](https://github.com/KommuSoft/d3plotter/blob/master/d3plotter/public_html/samples.md).

 ## Sample files

 Sample `.csv` files originate from: